BestTimesToVisit.com Logo

 Frequently Asked Questions

-When is the absolute best time to visit Tuscany to truly experience its charm without the overwhelming crowds?
+When is the absolute best time to visit Tuscany to truly soak in the atmosphere without the overwhelming crowds?

-While spring (April-May) and fall (September-October) are undeniably beautiful with pleasant weather and fewer people, I'm a huge fan of late September and early October.
-The harvest season is in full swing, meaning you can often find local festivals celebrating grapes and olives, and the air is crisp and perfect for exploring vineyards.
-Plus, the intense summer heat has subsided, making those rolling hills even more inviting.
+While spring (April-May) and fall (September-October) are undeniably beautiful with pleasant weather and fewer people, I'd personally lean towards late September or early October.
+The harvest season is in full swing, meaning you can experience grape and olive harvests, enjoy incredible food festivals (sagre), and the light for photography is simply magical.
+Plus, the summer heat has subsided, making exploring charming hilltop towns a dream.

-I've heard about 'agriturismos.'
-What exactly are they, and are they a good place to stay?
+I've heard about 'agriturismos'.
+What exactly are they, and are they worth the stay?

 How many days do you need in Tuscany, Italy?